CIDARLAB/clotho3crud/README.md

 import org.clothocad.model.Sequence;
 import org.clothocad.model.SimpleSequence;
 ```
-Step 2: Build Clotho and get a Persistor
+Step 2: Build Clotho with the modules you want and get a Persistor
 ```
-// Setup: make a builder configured with the modules you want, then get
-// the classes you want to use
 ClothoBuilder builder = new ClothoBuilder(
         // We have to have a security manager of some kind - this module
         // sets up one that just does 'pass-through' checks on permissions